Josh-Wickens/find-me-football/README.md

 ## **bugs** ##

 - there was a bug where once deployed on a smaller device the home page content would only show on half of the screen.
 I solved this by adding media queries to smaller screen sizes.
+- links to the pages in the header would be blue once page opened rather than black.
+They would change to black once I had used the link.
+I solved this issue by adding color: black to all the a elements.
 - there was a bug where I had images in a polaroid picture styling for when deployed through git hub.
 This did not show when testing using python3 -m http.server.
 These images were removed.
 ![screen shot of polaroid pictures working](assets/images/polaroid-pictures-working.png) ![screen shot of polaroid pictures working](assets/images/polaroid-pictures-bug.png)
+- the sign up form wasn't very reponsive to different max-wdith sizes.
+The bottom part of the form would display under the fixed footer.
+I solved this by adding a max height media querie so that the form would be reponsive to height as well as width.